-Encounters one of the following and communicates a preferred feature of:
+Encounters one of the following and identifies at least one key characteristic and communicates at least one preferred feature of:

-- a dance piece,
+- at least one dance piece,

-- a drama piece,
+- at least one drama piece,

-- a music piece,
+- at least one music piece,

-- a media art work or
+- at least one media art work or

-- a visual art work.
+- at least one visual art work.

-Responds to own work by identifying a preferred aspect.
+Responds to own work by identifying at least one preferred aspect and at least one aspect to be improved.